-Regardless of whether duplicate content is accidental or the result of someone stealing blocks of text from your web pages, it must be addressed and handled correctly.
+Regardless of whether duplicate content on a site is accidental or the result of someone stealing blocks of text from your web pages, it must be addressed and handled correctly.

 It doesn’t matter if you manage a website for a small business or a large corporation; every site is vulnerable to the threat that duplicate content poses to SEO rankings.